arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/option/README.md

 }
 ```

-Arrow contains `Option` instances for many useful typeclasses that allows you to use and transform optional values
+Arrow contains `Option` instances for many useful typeclasses that allow you to use and transform optional values

 [`Functor`]({{ '/docs/arrow/typeclasses/functor/' | relative_url }})